 In 2014, I was hired at The Second City, the historic comedy club, theatre and school of improvisation, as a design intern.
-Since then, I have grown from intern, to Jr. Designer, to Designer and mentor on a team of five.
-As part of a small design team in a multifaceted company, I’ve been able to have a hand in almost every department across the globe and cater my position to areas I’ve seen need, potential, and had personal interest with both internal and external clients and collaborations.
+I grew from intern, to Jr. Designer, to Designer and mentor on a team of five.
+As part of a small design team in a multifaceted company, I was able to have a hand in almost every department across the globe and cater my position to areas I saw need, potential, and had personal interest with both internal and external clients and collaborations.
 A few of those include the Emmy Award winning Canadian sketch comedy show, Second City TV; the company’s digital video and blog presence, The Second City Network; The Kennedy Center; Slate Magazine; and NBC Universal.
 A few of my favorite projects and products are discussed below.

 Brand, Marketing & Art Direction

 I was fortunate enough to have a hand in shaping a major rebrand across all branches of the company.
-One of my primary roles on the team is as the lead designer of the general second city brand and stages for both Chicago and Toronto.
-Under this role I have collaborated with our marketing team to develop and execute several brand awareness, microsites, show campaigns, and UI mockups for various target audiences.
-Because of the variety in projects and stakeholders, flexibility and agility is key when it comes to deciding how to handle each process.
+One of my primary roles on the team was as the lead designer of the general Second City brand and stages for both Chicago and Toronto.
+Under this role I collaborated with our marketing team to develop and execute several brand awareness, microsites, show campaigns, and UI mockups for various target audiences.
+Because of the variety in projects and stakeholders, flexibility and agility is key when it came to deciding how to handle each process.
 Several in-depth campaigns upon request.

 The Second City Network